-But where should you complete the degree and skills your need to compete for the best jobs?
-The School of Healthcare at CollegeAmerica is the proven choice for both new career-seekers and working professionals who are ready for greater challenges and opportunity.
+The School of Healthcare at CollegeAmerica is a proven choice for both career-seekers and working professionals who are ready for greater challenges.
+To support your success, we tailor the training and education you receive to the needs of healthcare companies and organizations.
+When you graduate from one of our programs, you’ll have skills that are in demand with potential employers.
 For decades, we’ve offered employment-focused degree programs with personalized, friendly services.
-We’ve been successful because we tune the skill-sets and knowledge of our students to the requirements of the companies and industries that are their future employers.
-Why take chances with your future?
 Put your trust in the School of Healthcare at CollegeAmerica.
 Call for information today.

 If online learning works better with your lifestyle, explore programs through our affiliated institution – Independence University.
 Look for programs marked with an asterisk (*) for degree offerings taught completely online, or offered in both an online and on campus format.

-CollegeAmerica’s School of Healthcare provides a variety of degree programs to choose from to help you kick-start your healthcare career.
-Explore your degree options below.
+You could be one of those professionals.
+CollegeAmerica’s School of Healthcare offers a variety of degrees, from associate’s to master’s††, to help you start or move forward in your healthcare career.
+Explore all your degree options below.

 - Shannon Ayzie